This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut CHICKEN BREASTS into bite-sized pieces.
-Generously season with SALT and PEPPER.
+- Cut the CHICKEN into bite-sized pieces and season with SALT and PEPPER.

-- Add RICE and sauté a few minutes to toast, stirring as needed.
+- Stir in the RICE and cook for a few minutes to toast it, stirring as needed.

 Equipment